 – Mao Zedong (March 1927)

-By 1949, Mao could proclaim the Peoples Republic of China and he became the undisputed leader.
+By 1949, Mao could proclaim a new Peoples Republic of China and he became the undisputed leader.

 “Let a hundred flowers bloom; let a hundred schools of thought contend” is the policy for promoting progress in the arts and the sciences and a flourishing socialist culture in our land. (slogan used in One Hundred Flowers campaing, 1956)